ropensci/redland-bindings/R/redland/README.md

 # redland

 The R package `redland` provides methods to create, query and write information stored in the Resource Description Framework (RDF).
 An introduction to RDF can be found at http://www.w3.org/TR/rdf-primer.
+In brief, RDF provides a structured graph consisting of Statements composed of Subject, Predicate, and Object Nodes.

 This package is implemented as R scripts that provide an R interface (aka "wrapper") to the Redland RDF C libraries that are described at http://librdf.org/docs/api/index.html.
+In this redland R wrapper, S4 classes are used to model RDF data structures.
+A `redland::Statement` is composed of `redland::Node`s representing the subject, predicate, and object of each triple statement.
+Statements can be composed into a graph by adding them to a `redland::Model`, which in turn can be serialized and deserialized to RDF's text formats using `redland::Serializer` and `redland::Parser`, respectively.

+See the `redland_overview` vignette for a brief example of usage.

 ## Installation Notes